angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 The top 4 cut is actually pretty neat and not what I expected.
 Obviously Chris and I take the top two spots (Chris ahead on GW% which I could have improved by not playing so badly >.< ).
-Instead of a nice durdly control deck or another Death & Taxes opponent to munch on, I am greeted by the 3rd and 4th swiss places being taken by none other than my round 3 opponent David (so UR Delver again) and Mr Callum Smith of Everyday Eternal fame on Imperial Painter, a matchup that can be very tough to navigate.
+Instead of a nice durdly control deck or another Death & Taxes opponent to munch on, I am greeted by the 3rd and 4th Swiss places being taken by none other than my round 3 opponent David (so UR Delver again) and Mr Callum Smith of Everyday Eternal fame on Imperial Painter, a matchup that can be very tough to navigate.
 I was in no good mindset to be able to pile